mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Parent Hash

-The `parent_hash` extension serves to contain the adverse effect by a malicous member lying about the state of the ratchet tree when they send Welcome messages to new members.
+The `parent_hash` extension serves to contain the adverse effect of a malicous member lying about the state of the ratchet tree when they send Welcome messages to new members.
 It binds a KeyPackage to all subtrees it is contained in of the group's ratchet tree, enables joining members to verify that each subtree is